 When increasing protein, try and make it a plant based protein (or at least not traditional meat type protein all the time).
-This includes fish (but remember then you shouldn’t eat too much fish due to toxicity *aagghh*), eggs, lentils, beans and peas.
+This includes fish (but remember to eat the right type of fish to avoid mercury), eggs, lentils, beans and peas.

 Cheese and dairy is also high in protein (make sure the added sugar, such as in yoghurts is kept low).

 Don’t make it a faddy diet and don’t lose too much weight with it (unless of course your doctor has advised you to).

 Most importantly, if you are looking to make major changes to your diet make sure you consult a qualified dietitian before doing so.
 We all have different medical needs and histories and what is going to benefit one woman may not benefit another.

 Well, I hope that is all just a little bit clearer than mud.
 Good Luck!

 P.S If you have liked this article don’t forget to download your free guide to find 19 different ways that are easy to action that will hopefully improve your egg quality, implantation and ultimately IVF success.